Abstrax

 One consistent command structure for everyday server work.

 Abstrax wraps common Linux administration tasks in a predictable CLI.
-You still keep control of the server, but you no longer need to remember the exact syntax for every underlying tool.
+You still run commands on the server you are managing, but you no longer need to remember the exact syntax for every underlying tool.

 • One command pattern: abstrax <group> <action> [args] across users, packages, services, cron, projects, SSL, firewall, cache, and more.